2060-io/hologram-app/doc/AppFileSystem.md

 ### What about media content?

 All media content (note voices, images and audios) are stored into app package context.
 It means these files lives in a secure and sandboxed place where only app code can access to those files.
 Both Android and iOS have implemented security rules so that we or another apps have no access to those files outside app context.
-For media content We have main directory called "media" where lives all media content.
-But also we have a subdirectory inside it called "previews" in this subdirectory we place all previews (thumbnails videos and images in lower resolution).
-Purpose of this "previews" is to displayed them in chat screen to avoid to render large media items in screen (Performance reason).
+For media content We have main directory called **media** where lives all media content.
+But also we have a subdirectory inside it called **previews** in this subdirectory we place all previews (thumbnails videos and images in lower resolution).
+Purpose of this **previews** is to displayed them in chat screen to avoid to render large media items in screen (Performance reason).
 Only when user press image is going to see the image in full screen and with the best resolution.
-To sump up per every image and video in "media" there is its corresponding image inside "previews" subdirectory
+To sump up per every image and video in **media** there is its corresponding image inside **previews** subdirectory

 ### Precise location of all these files:

-All app stored content except for Async Storage (it uses a different locations) is stored in "DocumentDirectoryPath" where DocumentDirectoryPath location varies between Android and iOS.
+All app stored content except for Async Storage (it uses a different locations) is stored in DocumentDirectoryPath where its location varies between Android and iOS.

 For iOS DocumentDirectoryPath in app dev release resolves to: